Improving your life as a small business owner starts by making small but positive changes.

 This is one of the great things about separating everything, and QuickBooks Self-Employed offers this feature to help make your life easier.

 With their expense tracker, it’s SUPER easy to separate business and personal income and expenses — even if they’re in the same bank account.

-Still, I do recommend that you open a separate checking account for business-related expenses.
+Still, it’s a good idea to open a separate checking account for business-related expenses.
 That way everything stays organized and there’s no confusion at tax time.

 Even so, you can link all of your bank accounts and credit cards within QuickBooks Self-Employed and then organize the transactions accordingly.
 A simple “swipe right” or “swipe left” is all you have to do in the mobile app.

 The main reason you quit your day job to be your own boss was to have more control over your time, right?
-That was my reason at least — and the fact that I didn’t want to tied down to my desk all the time.
+No one wants to be tied down to your desk all the time.